ToposInstitute/RelationalThinking-Book/_sources/chp5-graph-gluing.md

 :align: center
 ```

-**Requirement 2**: For any choice of graph which satisfies requirement 1, there is exactly one way (a unique) embedding of the colimit into that choice.
-The triangles made by the embedding commute.
+**Pass 2: Universal property**: For any other choice of graph which satisfies Pass 1's requirement, there is exactly one (a unique) map from the `pushout` into that choice such that yellow triangles commute.

 ```{image} assets/Ch5/19c.png
 :alt: Whoopsy!